Sebastian-Fitzner/grunt-sass-globber/README.md

 It reads a file from a defined directory and creates a new sass file with all `@import` statements.

+It also has a build-in watcher which watches your changes in your `sassRoot` directory.

 ## Installation

 `npm install grunt-sass-globber`